MaitreyeeBudhale/Data-Analysis/README.md

 * To visualize job distributions by location and skill sets using charts.

-* To filter job listings based on specific keywords like "Python" or "Remote."

 * To gain insights that can guide job seekers in targeting relevant skills and locations.

 * To lay the foundation for future enhancements like job recommendation systems.